AWARE OF SILENT KILLER DISEASES LIKE HEPATITIS ‘A, B, C’

 Who Is at Risk for Hepatitis A?

-Travelers to different countries with high infection rates and the inhabitants of those countries are at higher risk for developing hepatitis A. The Centers for Disease Control issues travel advisories that identify the countries with outbreaks or widespread hepatitis A. Eating raw or uncooked foods increases the risk for hepatitis A. In this regard major step must be taken against this fatal disease at higher level.
+Travelers to different countries with high infection rates and the inhabitants of those countries are at higher risk for developing type A. The Centers for Disease Control issues travel advisories that identify the countries with outbreaks or widespread type A. Eating raw or uncooked foods increases the risk for type A. In this regard major step must be taken against this fatal disease at higher level.

 Hepatitis A Treatment